 These changes are triggered and maintained by neurochemical changes throughout the nociceptor, not only at the nerve ending.
 Therefore the increased nociceptor excitability (or hyperexcitability) that defines nociceptor sensitization may reflect multiple underlying processes near the site of injury.

-Note that peripheral sensitization does not explain altered detection thresholds for heat, tactile, vibration, or any other sensory stimulus.
+Two noteworthy points before we move forward.
+First, allodynia and hyperalgesia can be generated by multiple mechanisms in the periphery, spine, and brainstem, so I’ve described one manifestation of many.
+Second, peripheral sensitization does not explain altered detection thresholds for heat, tactile, vibration, or any other sensory stimulus.
 Detection thresholds are determined by receptors at the end of sensory neurons (aka, the peripheral terminal).
 Finis.

 Mechanisms of Peripheral Sensitization